Salzburg Sightseeing near Salzburg

 Travel Arrangements:

-Book yours here Arrival by plane, bus or train*.
+Compare and book flights here*.
 Lufthansa, Austrian Airlines and other airlines fly to Salzburg.
-It is possible to travel to Salzburg by train.
+It is also possible to travel to Salzburg by train.

 - Salzburg and Surroundings